vibewell25/vibewell/docs/docs/guides/INTEGRATION-GUIDE.md

 ## Overview

-This guide provides comprehensive instructions for integrating with the Vibewell platform.
+This guide provides comprehensive instructions for integrating with the VibeWell platform.
 Our platform offers various integration points for different use cases:

 - REST API for direct integration
 - WebSocket for real-time features